cwi-dis/cwipc_util/python/examples/readme.md

 ### viewcamera.py

 Capture pointclouds from an attached camera and show them in a window.
-You probably need to configure the camera beforehand with `cwipc_calibrate`.
+You probably need to configure the camera beforehand with `cwipc_register`.

 ### record.py